 While credentials and awards do not tell the entire story, these distinctions are a positive indicator of a preschool program’s success.

-For example, the US Department of Education awards blue ribbons to public and private schools that have achieved academic excellence or minimized achievement gaps amongst student subgroups.
-Likewise, preschool teachers credentialed by a governing body like the National Board for Professional Teaching Standards are required to meet high standards to maintain their credentials.
+For example, the U.S. Department of Education awards blue ribbons to public and private schools that have achieved academic excellence or minimized achievement gaps amongst student subgroups.
+Likewise, preschool teachers credentialed by a governing body — like the National Board for Professional Teaching Standards — are required to meet the criteria to maintain their credentials.

-Before enrolling your student into a preschool with a smorgasbord of awards, research each school’s credentials and awards and their awarding organizations to determine how it affects the quality of education.
+Before enrolling your student into a preschool with a smorgasbord of awards, research each school’s credentials, awards, and awarding organizations to determine how it actually affects the quality of education.

-For busy parents, the commute is often one of the most significant deciding factors in choosing a preschool.
+The commute is often one of the most significant deciding factors in choosing a preschool for busy parents.

-Whether that’s a preschool that’s near work, home or just in the middle, the location will have a significant impact on attendance, student satisfaction and parent sanity!
+Whether that’s a preschool near work, home, or just in the middle, the location will significantly impact attendance, student satisfaction, and parent sanity!

 - Is the preschool within your school district?